jacobtomlinson/website/content/talks/2024-06-14-pydata-london-gpu-development-in-python-101/index.md

 video: https://www.youtube.com/watch?v=sMpqsoIvrio
 resources: https://github.com/jacobtomlinson/gpu-python-tutorial
 abstract: true
+featured: true
+thumbnail: thumb.jpg
+excerpt: Writing GPU code in Python is easier today than ever, this tutorial covers how you can get started with accelerating your code.
 ---

+{{< youtube sMpqsoIvrio >}}

+## Abstract

 Since joining NVIDIA I’ve gotten to grips with the fundamentals of writing accelerated code in Python.
 I was amazed to discover that I didn’t need to learn C++ and I didn’t need new development tools.
 Writing GPU code in Python is easier today than ever, and in this tutorial, I will share what I’ve learned and how you can get started with accelerating your code.